Characters belonging to the sequel series of Queen's Blade

 - Chainsaw Good: Her sword is technically a medieval motor chainsaw!

 - Unlikely Hero: Did you expect Leina to save the day against Claudette like she always does?
 WRONG!
-She sleeps instead due of her curse and Mirim defeats Claudette with the help of her armor.
+She sleeps instead due to her curse and Mirim defeats Claudette with the help of her armor.

 A notorious, elusive pirate who once haunted the continent's coastal waters, Liliana is said to have died at the hands of the monster Kraken, only to be resurrected by the Swamp Witch to be one of her henchwomen.
 Liliana, however, would have none of it, instead continuing to live according to "Pirate Ethics" set up by her revered grandmother, the Pirate Queen Artemis.
 Unlike other pirates, she shows a sense of honor and manners befitting a noblewoman, as well as respect to the elderly.